 The Commission set the programs’ acquisition cost limits at $294,600 for a single-family home and set the maximum income limits at $86,900 to $119,945.
 The Commission approved higher acquisition cost limits for existing two- to four-unit properties.
 The income limits vary depending on household size and the county in which a financed home is purchased.

 The Internal Revenue Service regulates the income and acquisition cost limits.

 “Home buying activity across North Dakota has been strong during the first quarter of 2020 and continued record low interest rates are allowing more state residents to be able to purchase a home they can afford,” said Dave Flohr, NDHFA interim executive director.

 In 2019, the average FirstHome loan purchased by NDHFA was just over $168,000, and the average borrower’s household income was $60,600.

-Private-sector lenders originate loans on NDHFA’s behalf and sell them to the agency when they are closed.
+Private-sector lenders originate the loans on NDHFA’s behalf and sell them to the agency when they are closed.
 Parties interested in learning more about the agency’s programs will find information online at www.ndhfa.org or by contacting a participating lender.

 NDHFA is a self-supporting state agency dedicated to making housing affordable for all North Dakotans.